webbgeorge/castkeeper/website/docs/getting-started/installation.md

 Coming soon

-## Binary
+## Build From Source

-Note that CastKeeper binaries currently only run on Linux and MacOS.
+Note that CastKeeper currently can only be built from source on Linux and MacOS.

-1. Obtain the binary from [releases on GitHub](https://github.com/webbgeorge/castkeeper/releases)
+1. Follow the developer instructions in the [README](https://github.com/webbgeorge/castkeeper).
 2. Place the CastKeeper binary in a location in your system's `$PATH`.
 3. Install CastKeeper as a system service, e.g. using `systemctl`.
 4. [Configure CastKeeper](/getting-started/configuration).